thegreystone/jmc-tutorial/docs/README.md

 1. Select File | Import... from the menu.
 2. In the Import dialog, select Existing Projects into Workspace and hit Next.

+![eclipse import existing projects][eclipse-import-existing-projects]

 3. Browse to the projects folder in the root tutorial folder and click Open.

 4. Select all projects and click Finish.

+![eclipse import tutorial all projects][eclipse-import-tutorial-all-projects]

 You should now see something similar to the following:

+![eclipse workspace projects loaded][eclipse-workspace-projects-loaded]

 To the left the projects for the different exercises can be seen.
 In Eclipse a configuration of views is called a perspective.
 There is a special perspective optimized for working with JMC, called the JDK Mission Control perspective.
 To open the JDK Mission Control Perspective, click the Mission Control perspective in the upper right corner of Eclipse.

+![eclipse jmc perspective button toggle][eclipse-jmc-perspective-button-toggle]

 In this tutorial, you will be constantly switching between the Java perspective, to look at code and to open flight recordings, and the Mission Control perspective, to access